Classification of divisible design graphs with at most 39 vertices: Known constructions

 (1) If $n$ is odd, then $\Gamma$ is isomorphic to $4\times n$-lattice graph.

 (2) If $n$ is even, then $\Gamma$ comes from Construction \ref{c11}, \ref{c12} or \ref{c13}. \end{proposition}

-\begin{construction}[{\cite[Theorem 2]{S2021}}] Let $\Gamma$ be a DDG with parameters $(4n,3n-2,3n-6,2n-2,4,n)$.
-Then $\Gamma$ can be obtained from DDG with parameters $(4n,n+2,n-2,2,4,n)$ by switching of edges between two classes and other two classes of canonical partition. \end{construction}
+\begin{construction}[{\cite[Theorem 2]{S2021}}] Let $\Gamma$ be a DDG with parameters $(4n,n+2,n-2,2,4,n)$.
+The switching of edges between the union of two classes of the canonical partition and the remaining vertices gives a DDG with parameters $(4n,3n-2,3n-6,2n-2,4,n)$. \end{construction}